RedisLabs/redislabs-docs/content/rs/installing-upgrading/upgrading.md

 just like you do for a new install.
 The software will recognize this is an upgrade and proceed accordingly.

-Just like for a new installation, you must sudo to or be root to do the upgrade.
+Just like for a new installation, you must sudo or be root to do the upgrade.

 ```src